alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 ## Metrics

-Cloud Foundry provides time-series data, or metrics, for each instance of your PaaS app.
-You can receive, store and view this data over time in your chosen monitoring system by either:
+Cloud Foundry provides time series data, or metrics, for each instance of your PaaS app.
+You can receive, store and view this data in a monitoring system of your choice by either:

 - using the [Prometheus](https://prometheus.io/) [external link] endpoint provided by the GOV.UK PaaS team
 - deploying the `paas-metric-exporter` app to push metrics data in [StatsD](https://github.com/etsy/statsd/wiki) [external link] format

-You can also view all metrics as a one-off snapshot by installing the Cloud Foundry CLI [log cache plug-in](https://github.com/cloudfoundry/log-cache-cli#installing-plugin).
+You can also view all metrics in a one-off snapshot by installing the Cloud Foundry CLI [log cache plug-in](https://github.com/cloudfoundry/log-cache-cli#installing-plugin) [external link].

-### Prometheus
+### Use the Prometheus endpoint

-The GOV.UK PaaS team maintains the API that Prometheus uses for free, which ensures that you can access all available metrics.
-You can configure Prometheus manually to filter out any unwanted metrics.
+Prometheus uses the `https://metrics.cloud.service.gov.uk/metrics` API endpoint to request metrics from Cloud Foundry.
+PaaS maintains this endpoint for free, so you can access all available metrics for free.
+You can configure Prometheus manually to filter out any metrics you do not need.

 You must set up Prometheus to request metrics from the `https://metrics.cloud.service.gov.uk/metrics` API endpoint.

 1. [Install Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) [external link].

 1. You must set up a bearer token so the API endpoint can authenticate your Prometheus request.
-We recommend that you use a `bearer_token_file` as it is easy to maintain.
+We recommend you use a `bearer_token_file`.
 Set up an automated cron job to run the following command every 5 minutes:

 	```
 	cf oauth-token > /path/to/bearer_token_file.txt